abhishek-rathod-6/LGMVIP-Web-Task-2/README.md

-LGMVIP-TASK-2
+LGMVIP Task-1

-WEB DEVELPMENT VIRTUAL INTERNSHIP PROGRAM BY LETS GROW MORE
+WEB DEVELPMENT VIRTUAL INTERNSHIP PROGRAM BY LETSGROWMORE

-Task 2 -Web application using Create-react-app
+Task 2 - Web application using Create-react-app

-To Run the App steps:
+To Run

 Clone the Repository